Bluebotlabz/eCDP-ReTranslated/README.md

 # eCrew Development Program (eCDP) English Translation
+This was a fork designed to translate the entire ROM using DeepL It worked... somewhat...

 This is a repository to create a fan English translation patch of McDonald's [eCrew Development Program](https://en.wikipedia.org/wiki/ECrew_Development_Program).

 ## Repository Structure